Omachonu-prosper/GemQuest/README.md

-# GemQuest
+# TrivAI
-Backend for GemQuest my teams submission for the google gemini AI hackathon
+Backend for TrivAI my teams submission for the google gemini AI hackathon